 This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

-Whether this is your first time to the Capital, or you’re a returning visitor, this itinerary has you covered with everything you need to know.
+The USA’s capital, Washington DC, is truly the number one place to explore America’s unique culture, diverse history, and distinct arts.
+Whether this is your first time to the Capital or you’re a returning visitor, this itinerary has you covered with everything you need to know.

 As an east coast local myself, I wrote this itinerary with all of the top things I absolutely love doing in Washington DC, making sure it covers serious ground so you don’t miss out on anything.